Eyewitness account

 Eventually and unfortunately, 420 – including hung-over South Korean – were left behind (and had to straighten out those paper “airplanes” to buy some breakfast) – italics were mine.
 Far Eastern Economic Review journalist reported that “plain dainty Jane” carrying Embassy couch, once seated dignitaries and diplomats from Lodge to LBJ.
 Slightly burned dollars not sure from DAO or the Embassy later resurfaced in Guam.

-Had we made over the wall of the Embassy, we might have moved in full circle.
+Had we made over the wall of the Embassy, we might have moved in full circles.

 Intended mostly for our US Ambassador and his crew, Operation Talon Wise, at 4:58AM, pulled anchor, with (Tiger, Tiger, Tiger) boarded next-to-last Chinook- 46 Lazy Ace 09.
 A still photo showed Martin in crumpled suit and bloodshot eyes aboard the USS Blue Ridge giving interviews.

-At 7:50 AM the last eleven marines (having told the remaining crowd that “I will not leave you behind” (Marines’ mantra) except I have to make a bathroom run “mac dai”) tossed gas grenades to cover their own ex-traction – eyes alert, flags (of our fathers) folded – in contrast to Iwo Jima’s military ceremony.
+At 7:50 AM the last eleven marines (having told the remaining crowd that “I will not leave you behind” (Marines’ mantra) except for retreating to the john “mac dai”, then tossing gas grenades pooof! their own ex-filtration – eyes alert, flags (of our fathers) folded – in contrast to Iwo Jima’s military ceremony.

 The Architect of War was too hasty by announcing “Peace is at hand”.
 Then “It’s over” (still with tuxedo giving a high-five in the Oval Office); then next day, at Press Conference, Kissinger retracted: “Sorry! we were eleven-marines short”.
 That exit closed out US decades- long campaign against what once perceived as Communist aggression and expansion.

-By pure luck we evaporated on unseaworthy vessel right under the noses of danger.
+By pure luck we evaporated on the slowest and most unseaworthy vessel (twice at zero mph) under the noses of danger.
 “Mother wants you to call home”?
 “Mom, it’s me, Whiskey Joe” overheard on DAO two-way “What are we going to do with the 2 (last US) bodies?”
 Reply: “Take them to the Seventh Day Adventist Hospital”.

 Fourth hurdle